devsecopsbiz/cookbook/README.md

 #### Run a test build

-1. In Azure DevOps, click on Builds, select each build and click the "Queue" button on the right upper corner.
+1. In Azure DevOps, click on Builds, navigate to `Folders`, select each build and click the "Queue" button on the right upper corner.

     ![](img/AzureDevOpsLab-Builds-Run-01.png)